shkhuz/shkhuz.github.io/index.md

 # /home/huzaifa
 ===

-Hi.
-My name is Huzaifa.
-I enjoy building compilers, kernels, game engines, circuits, etc. All the nitty-gritty stuff!
+Welcome to my home on the web.
 This is a dumping-ground for all my endeavours.

 ## Projects